rodneyshupe/Cookbook/Recipes/Entrees/Beef/SoyBraisedShortRibs.rst

    gradually; it may take 4 to 5 minutes per side for well-browned ribs.
 5. Transfer the ribs, bone-side down, to a large Dutch oven or a large, deep ceramic or pyrex roasting dish, then pour the marinade over the meat.
-It’s fine if the ribs are snug, but they should all fit in a single layer.
-Add enough dashi to go about ¾-inch up the sides of the ribs, then cover with lid or parchment and aluminum foil.
-Slide into the oven and cook until the liquid simmers, about 30 minutes, then reduce heat to 325°F and cook until meat is very tender and falling off the bone, 3 to 4 hours more.
+It's fine if the ribs are snug, but they should all fit in a single layer.
+Add enough dashi to go about 3/4-inch up the sides of the ribs, then cover with lid or parchment and aluminum foil.
+Slide into the oven and cook until the liquid simmers, about 30 minutes, then reduce heat to 325F and cook until meat is very tender and falling off the bone, 3 to 4 hours more.
-6. Uncover pot or dish and crank oven to 450°F. Brush ribs with the braising juices and cook for about until shiny and brown, about 8 to 12 minutes.
+6. Uncover pot or dish and crank oven to 450F.
+Brush ribs with the braising juices and cook for about until shiny and brown, about 8 to 12 minutes.
 7. Serve warm, garnished with cilantro and slivered scallions.